stolostron/rhacm-docs/manage_cluster/prov_conn_bare.md

 11. Click **Create**.
 When you create the provider connection, it is added to the list of provider connections.

-You can create a cluster that uses this provider connection by completing the steps in [Creating an OpenShift cluster on bare metal] (create_bare.md).
+You can create a cluster that uses this provider connection by completing the steps in [Creating a cluster on bare metal](create_bare.md).

 ## Deleting your provider connection {#bare_delete_provider_conn}